stencila/dockta/README.md

-> 🔧 This is a work in progress, to do items are noted like this
+> This is a work in progress
+> 🔧 To do items are noted like this
+> 🦄 Longer term ideas are noted like this
+> We'll remove any of these that are remaining into Github issues prior to releasing

 > 🔧 Add logo (something with a whale and a doctor?)